szager-chromium/rr/Building-And-Installing.md

 ````
 then something is disabled in your BIOS, or perhaps you have a broken hardware configuration, or you're in a VM without PMU virtualization.

-## Build prerequisites

-First, install the compiler toolchain and additional packages.  `python-pexpect` is required to run unit tests.  `man-pages` is optional but strongly recommended if you'll be doing rr development.
-See the package lists at [the top of this page](#tldr).

-## Building

-rr uses the CMake build system, which is able to generate multiple build environments.
-This enables you to choose whichever build driver you prefer to use.
-The commands below show building rr in a separate `obj` directory.
-This is recommended because cmake generates a *lot* of auxiliary files.

-### To use Eclipse

-    cd ../
-    mkdir obj
-    cd obj
-    cmake -G "Eclipse CDT4 - Unix Makefiles" ../rr

-Next, import the project into Eclipse.
-By default Eclipse will automatically build the project when files change.
-You can force Eclipse to rebuild the project by pressing Ctrl-B.

-### To use Makefiles

-    cd ../
-    mkdir obj
-    cd obj
-    cmake ..

-Then the command

-    make

-will build the project.

-### Building and installing with a custom prefix

-    cmake -DCMAKE_INSTALL_PREFIX=<prefix> ..
-    make install

-### PaX kernels

-If your kernel is a PaX kernel (if these words don't mean anything to you, you can skip this paragraph), then you will need to disable MPROTECT on the built files `bin/rr`, `bin/rr_exec_stub` and `bin/rr_exec_stub_32`.

-If you use PT header flags, for example, you should run

-    paxctl -cm bin/rr bin/rr_exec_stub bin/rr_exec_stub_32

-in your build directory.

 ## Usage

 See [this page](Usage).